-VR Zuckerberg shares details on some of Facebook’s AI aid to the Red Cross in Puerto Rico
+VR Mark Zuckerberg discusses how Facebook is using AI to aid the Red Cross in Puerto Rico

 Oculus is having its developer conference this week so it’s not entirely out of left field, but seeing a cartoon avatar in the middle of an NPR-produced 360 video highlighting the situation in Puerto Rico while very real people walk around surveying the devastation of their homes perhaps wasn’t the most appropriate choice.

 Nevertheless, Zuckerberg referenced the company’s efforts in activating functionality like Safety Check so people could alert FB friends that they were safe, while also utilizing Community Help feature to help organize aid efforts in Puerto Rico.
-Importantly, Zuck also highlighted that FB had donated $1.5 million to relief efforts and had sent a number of employees down to the island to help ensure that networks were up so that relief efforts could be coordinated more easily.
+Importantly, Zuck also highlighted that Facebook donated $1.5 million to relief efforts and sent a number of employees down to the island to help ensure that networks were up so that relief efforts could be coordinated more easily.

 0